ryanemmans/city-explorer/README.md

 - Estimate of time needed to complete: 2 hours
 - Start time: 6:15pm
-- Finish time: 7:00pm
+- Finish time: 9:00pm
-- Actual time needed to complete: 45 minutes
+- Actual time needed to complete: 2.75

 Name of feature: 4.
 Errors: As a user, I want clear messages if something goes wrong so I know if I need to make any changes or try again in a different manner.